zebreus/wasix-witx/phases/snapshot/docs.md

 Returns the address of the symbol.
 In case of a function there is a index in the indirect function table at that address Not sure yet, whether this address should be relative to the module or absolute.
 Probably absolute.
+TODO: Figure out what exactly should be returned here.

 ###### Variant Layout
 - size: 8